-If you wish to download the updated DRS tools, you may begin the process here:
+If you wish to download the updated DRS measurement tools, you can start here:

 Or, to go directly to the website that issues user license agreements and download links:

-Hardiness was first articulated by Suzanne (Ouellette) Kobasa in her 1979 article “Stressful life events, personality, and health: An inquiry into hardiness.”
+Hardiness was first articulated by Suzanne (Ouellette) Kobasa in the 1979 article “Stressful life events, personality, and health: An inquiry into hardiness.”
 (Journal of Personality and Social Psychology, Vol 37(1), pp. 1-11).
 The concept of hardiness provides a valuable model for understanding resilient stress response patterns in individuals and groups.
-Often regarded as a personality trait or set of traits, psychological hardiness can be better understood as a generalized style of functioning that includes cognitive, emotional and behavioral qualities.
+Often regarded as a personality trait or set of traits, psychological hardiness is better understood as a generalized style of functioning that includes cognitive, emotional and behavioral qualities.

 What’s really interesting is that the hardy style distinguishes people who stay healthy under stress from those who develop stress-related problems.
 For example, a number of studies have shown that soldiers who develop PTSD (Post Traumatic Stress Disorder) symptoms following combat exposure are significantly lower in hardiness, when compared to those who don’t get PTSD (Bartone, 1999).
 Accumulated evidence now shows that hardiness is only part trait, and part state.
 Individuals do indeed show consistency in their hardiness levels over time and across situations; but hardiness attitudes and behaviors can also be influenced by various social and environmental factors.
 Thus, hardiness is not just a fixed trait, but is amenable to change.